 Graduate Education at HU focuses on individualized career advancement in areas of study within science, technology, engineering, and mathematics disciplines.
 The university’s approach is based on an experiential model that allows the student to gain and apply knowledge and skills at an advanced level and to focus on an area of need or interest particular to the student.
 Faculty combine corporate and academic perspectives in the design, development, and delivery of graduate programs and courses.
 Programs are designed for working professionals focused on career advancement who can apply what is learned back to their workplace.
 Therefore, each course has at least one applied, work-related assignment, and each degree has a practicum requirement of all students.

-Master Degree programs are offered in the following areas:
+Master Degree programs are offered in the following areas for International Students:

 - M.S.
 Analytics